 Only foreign nationals have to show their passports at Mastrang check post.

 Sangla village Buddhist monastery

-There is a Buddhist Monastery situated in the heart of Sangla Town.
+There is a Buddhist Gompa (monastery) situated in the heart of Sangla Town.
 As per the monks of the monastery, this monastery is recently built, and it is a very good place to meditate & relax.
 Don’t miss exploring this monastery of Sangla!

 View of Kinner Kailash from Sangla town

-The back-side view of Kinner Kailash is clearly visible from Kamru village and Sangla town, whereas the front-side can be seen from Kalpa or Reckong Peo.
+The back-side view of Kinner Kailash is clearly visible from Kamru village and Sangla town, whereas the front-side can be best viewed (and photographed) from Roghi, Kalpa or Reckong Peo.

 Lesser visited places in Sangla valley